Bassoon, Clarinet, Piano, Musicianship

 Liz has been working with DaCapo since 1998, taking one to one lessons and ensembles at the Saturday Centre, and teaching violin at a number of primary schools; she has also played the violin in a number of performances of DaCapo’s Farmyard Suite.
 The training and experience she has received at DaCapo has helped to support her in her busy private teaching career, working in many schools in North London, with individuals, small groups and whole classes, and running choirs and orchestras.

-Senior Teacher – Piano & Musicianship Early Years/Reception
+Senior Teacher – Piano & Early Years Musicianship

 Lucy has been teaching with since 2007.
 She came across DaCapo when looking for an organisation to teach her own children music and was so impressed that she decided to train in their approach so that her home pupils could benefit too.
 Lucy has performed throughout her life; instrumentally, singing, acting and dabbling in comedy, all of which feed into her teaching.
 She believes in the DaCapo approach of breaking difficult things down into manageable, accessible and imaginative chunks so that everyone can enjoy the magic that is music.